Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Introduction

 With the advent of the \textit{HST} Wide Field Camera 3 (WFC3) and near-infrared imaging, deeper surveys began to reveal a growing number of galaxies with more regular morphologies.
 By tracing rest-frame optical emission, these observations identified an increasing fraction of disk-like systems and even reported the presence of spiral arms and bars in some of them—though the full prevalence of disks and their substructures remained uncertain due to resolution and surface brightness limitations (e.g., \citealp{Wuyts_2011, Van_der_Wel_2014, Morishita_2014, Guo_2015, Kartaltepe_2015}).

 The arrival of \textit{JWST} has dramatically transformed our ability to study galaxy structure at high redshift, offering a combination of longer wavelengths, increased depth, and unprecedented resolution.
-Recent studies leveraging \textit{JWST} NIRCam imaging consistently reveal a high fraction of disk galaxies at and beyond cosmic noon (e.g., \citealt{Jacobs_2023, Ferreira_2023, Kartaltepe_2023, Liu_2023, Nelson_2023, Huertas-Company_2024, Lee_2024_JWST_morphologies, Tohill_2024, Pandya_2024}).
-Additionally, some studies provide clear evidence of spiral arms and bars (e.g., \citealt{Constantin_2023, Ferreira_2023, Guo_2023, Kuhn_2024, LeConte_2024, Chugunov_2025}).
-Thus, many galaxies that once appeared irregular or clumpy in \textit{HST} imaging are now recognized as well-ordered disks, with some exhibiting prominent non-axisymmetric features, reaffirming the prevalence of disk from kinematics studies in the pre-\textit{JWST} time and the now consistent disk fractions inferred from morphology and kinematics-based studies.
+Recent studies leveraging \textit{JWST} NIRCam imaging consistently reveal a high fraction of disk galaxies at and beyond cosmic noon (e.g., \citealt{Jacobs_2023, Ferreira_2023, Kartaltepe_2023, Liu_2023, Nelson_2023, Huertas-Company_2024, Lee_2024_JWST_morphologies, Tohill_2024, Pandya_2024, Smethurst_2025}).
+Additionally, some studies provide clear evidence of spiral arms and bars (e.g., \citealt{Constantin_2023, Ferreira_2023, Guo_2023, Kuhn_2024, LeConte_2024, Mengyuan_2025, Chugunov_2025, Geron_2025}).
+Thus, many galaxies that once appeared irregular or clumpy in \textit{HST} imaging are now recognized as well-ordered disks, some of which exhibit prominent non-axisymmetric features.

-Beyond their prevalence, these non-symmetric morphological features are key agents of secular evolution, regulating gas flows and star formation within galaxies.
-In the local Universe, bars and spiral arms are known to redistribute angular momentum and funnel gas toward galaxy centres, often fueling central star formation and bulge growth.
-As demonstrated by \cite{Yu_2022} with the EDGE-CALIFA survey of local galaxies, both spiral arms and bars efficiently channel gas inward, leading to higher central gas concentrations and elevated star formation rates.
+Beyond their prevalence, these nonsymmetric morphological features are key agents of secular evolution, regulating gas flows and star formation within galaxies.
+In the local Universe, bars and spiral arms are known to redistribute angular momentum and funnel gas toward galaxy centers, often fueling central star formation and bulge growth.
+As demonstrated by \cite{Yu_2022} with the EDGE-CALIFA survey of local galaxies, spiral arms and bars both efficiently channel gas inward, leading to higher central gas concentrations and elevated star formation rates.